git diff --pager=<pager>Show unstaged changes with the output forced through a specific pager program.

 git branch <branchname>Creates a new branch with the specified name.

-git branch refactor-homepagegit merge <branchname>Merge the specified branch into the current branch, combining their histories.
+git merge <branchname>Merge the specified branch into the current branch, combining their histories.

-git commit -m <message>Commit staged changes with a message
+git commit -m "<message>"Create a new commit with the staged changes and attach a message describing them.

 git initInitialize a Git repository in the current directory